 You can read the full Bill here and the Government has also produced a Guide to the Renters’ Rights Bill with more detailed information.

-“The Bill is essentially and, in most places, word for word the same as the Renters (Reform) Bill that floundered in the Lords when the election was called, but with some bells and whistles that we had a good inkling was in the offing."
+“The Bill is essentially and, in most places, the same as the Renters (Reform) Bill that floundered in the Lords when the General Election was called in the summer of 2024, but with some bells and whistles that we had a good inkling was in the offing."

 - Sean Hooker, Head of Redress at the Property Redress Scheme